suggap

 Plot

 In a mansion called Xanadu, part of a vast palatial estate in Florida, the elderly Charles Foster Kane is on his deathbed.
 Holding a snow globe, he utters his last word, "Rosebud", and dies.
-A newsreel obituary tells the life story of Kane, an enormously wealthy newspaper publisher and industrial magnate.
+A newsreel obituary tells the life story of Kane, an enormously wealthy newspaper publisher and industry magnate.
 Kane's death becomes sensational news around the world, and the newsreel's producer tasks reporter Jerry Thompson with discovering the meaning of "Rosebud".

 Awards